onabenchinapark/enlightenment/README.md

 I’ll also have a set up for anyone who’d like to work with me on all things contemplation, creativity, and consciousness.
 It’ll be $69.42 a month, which will include messaging me about anything anytime you want, and a weekly session together.
 [Link here.](https://www.patreon.com/onabenchinapark)

 Thank you!
 Here’s to going where the wild things are.

+-

+Everything is always accessible on my twitter (@onabenchinapark) and site (onabenchinapark.com).
+Twitter much more chaotic, site much more structured!